vespoli/skeleton/README.md

 - New version moves to Angular and no longer has jQuery by default.
 - Build process now done with gulp.
 Codekit is gone.
-- Project structure better aligned with application development common/best practices.
+- The hope is that an updated project structure that better aligned with application development common/best practices and allow better scaling.
+- Updated dev environment setup to follow